JEFworks-Lab/genomic-data-visualization-2022/_course/0-welcome-and-introductions.md

 We will be turning in all assignments electronically through Github.
 Assignments must be submitted by midnight (electronic timestamp) on the due date for full credit.

+Be sure to follow submission instructions and double check that your submission appears on the course website appropriately.
+Submissions that do not follow submission instructions and introduce conflicts to the course website will be fixed but will result in a 5% grade reduction.

 #### 0.3.1.0 Data Visualization Homework Assignments

 A part of this course will involve creating and describing data visualizations.
 For data visualization homework assignments, grades will be broken down according to the following characterization of your data visualization: